LiamWilbraham/molz/README.md

 $ conda install -c conda-forge rdkit
 ```

-After that, molZ can be installed through `pip`:
+After that, molZ can be installed with `pip`:

 ```
 $ pip install molz